What is an RV extended warranty?

 America's RV Warranty

 The most recent addition to our RV Warranty list is America’s RV Warranty, a company that is shaking up an already competitive industry.
-Founded in 2018, they offer exclusionary and listed component plans for all types of RVs.
+Founded in 2018, they offer exclusionary and listed component plans for all types of RVs: Class A, Class B, and Class C motorhomes as well as towable RVs like travel trailers..
 Coverage for seals and gaskets is available under certain policies, and customers can also add optional coverage for tires and/or consequential damage.

 In an industry where coverage options are similar—companies often sell the same product—service sets one company apart from another.
 America’s RV Warranty stands out with superior service by being a partner with Strategic, their administrator, rather than just being a broker to them.

 The distinction is small, but important.
-For customers, this means that the warranty seller and plan administrator work closely together, resulting in better follow-through and less snags during the process.
+For customers, this means that ARW and the plan administrator work closely together, resulting in better follow-through and less snags during the process.
 The end result—a smoother ride through claims.
 Their policies cover repairs at any qualified repair facility in the US or Canada.

 RV owners who choose America’s RV Warranty receive benefits such as service call reimbursement for mobile mechanics.
 Customers receive a free membership to the Family Motor Coach Association (FMCA), which provides discounts on camping and roadside assistance.
 The company also provides a membership to Money Tips, a free credit-tracking service that protects against identity theft and offers personalized financial tips.